lifewinning/networks.land/workshop-intro.md

 ###Draw the internet
 - Start off with what learning from  participants what they think the internet looks like.
 Doing so can help understand the assumptions people are coming to this workshop with.
 It also helps draw a before and after comparison

+*I thought I knew what the internet was...*

 - ####Questions
 	- What is the internet?
-	- What do you use the internet for?
-	- What kind of internet do you have?
 - ####Activity
 	- In groups of 3-5, draw the Internet.
 This opening exercise is free-form: write or draw anything to best communicate what you think the Internet looks like.
 (10-15 minutes)
 	- Each group takes 5 minutes to present their drawings of the internet to the class.
 Put these drawings on display to refer back over the course of the workshop.
 (10-15 minutes)